Flavour (musician)

-Chinedu Okoli (born 23 November 1983), better known by his stage name Flavour N'abania or simply Flavour, is a Nigerian singer.
+Chinedu Okoli (born 23 November 1983), better known by his stage name Flavour N'abania or simply Flavour, is a Nigerian singer and songwriter.
 He began his musical career as a drummer for a local church.
 Flavour is popularly known across Africa and the world for his hit song "Nwa Baby (Ashawo Remix)".
 He is currently signed to 2nite Entertainment.

-In 2005, he released his self-titled debut album N'abania.
+In 2008, he released his self-titled debut album N'abania.
 In 2010, Flavour released his second studio album, Uplifted.
 It was supported by the singles "Nwa Baby (Ashawo Remix)", "Adamma", and "Oyi Remix".
 The album's success made Flavour one of Africa's most sought out artists.
 He was booked to perform at numerous concerts and social events following Uplifted's release.

 Early life

-Flavour, who is well known for his ability to sing fluently in the Igbo language, was born in Enugu State, Nigeria.
-His family is originally from Umunze in Orumba South LGA, Anambra State, Nigeria.
-Flavour began his music career at the age of 13 when he started playing the drums for his church choir in Enugu.
+Flavour, who is well known for his ability to sing fluently in the Igbo language, was born in Enugu State, southeastern region of Nigeria.
+His family is originally from Umunze in Orumba South LGA, Anambra State, southeast Nigeria.
+Flavour began his music career at the age of 13 when he started playing the drums for his church choir in Enugu, in Enugu State.
 The resident pastor at his church introduced him to a friend, Chris I. Ordor, the CEO of SoundCity Communications.

 In 1996, Flavour was invited to join the company on an educational scholarship to study music.

 After three years of playing the drums, Flavour started playing the drums professionally.
 In 1999, he moved on from playing the drums and started playing the keyboard.
 He also used to provide back-up vocals for other musicians at SoundCity.